The Enviro All-in-One is the UK’s FIRST and ONLY combined CON29M mining and environmental search brought to you by the Coal Authority and Groundsure

 The expert way to search

-- Answers all the approved Law Society coal mining questions – including findings on past, present and future coal mining
+- The UK’s only report combining CON29M mining search and environmental searches.
+Answers all the approved Law Society coal mining questions – including findings on past, present and future coal mining

 - Flood risk assessment now includes new JBA 5m groundwater data – detailing all sources of flood including groundwater and surface water risk.
 Also reviews historical flood events & proposed flood defence schemes